The Complete Acne Guide: Causes, Types & How to Treat It Properly

 Acne is rarely caused by one thing.
 It’s usually a combination of:

-When dead skin lingers, pores clog more easily.
-This is why strategic exfoliation matters.
+When dead skin doesn’t shed efficiently, pores clog more easily.

-Hormones can increase oil production.
-More oil + poor exfoliation = congestion.
+Hormones, stress, and puberty can increase sebum production.
+More oil + poor shedding = congestion.

 3) Inflammation

-Inflamed skin heals slower and leaves more marks.
-Reducing inflammation is just as important as killing bacteria.
+Inflamed skin heals more slowly and leaves more marks.
+Calming inflammation matters as much as killing bacteria.

 Types of Acne (In Plain English)